Photographic equipment is a dynamic thing. Not that long ago, everyone was shooting film.

 - Canon TS-E 17mm f/4L Tilt-Shift Lens: This is a fixed focal length lens, not a zoom.
 It has tilt/shift capability that I primarily use in shift mode.
 As above, if you are familiar with the unsightly effect of pointing up at trees or buildings, you can correct that by shifting the lens up rather than pointing the camera up.
 This is a newer lens and better lens than the 24 MM above.
 It is an excellent architectural lens.
 If choosing between the two T/S lenses, take this one.
 You can always crop, but it is difficult to add what isn’t captured.

 - Rokinon 24MM F1.4 Lens: This is a super-fast fixed focal length lens.
 It is entirely manual, including the aperture ring.
 Numerous photographers have gone to this lens specifically for night photography.
-It is far lest expensive than a similar Canon lens, and it has less distortion, wide open.
+It is far less expensive than a similar Canon lens, and it has less distortion, wide open.
 People are using this lens on Nikon and Sony as well.
 It is amazing that major manufacturers have not overcome these distortions, but they haven’t.
+For a discussion of this lens, please see Monument Valley: Yei Bi Chei Milky Way and Sand dunes.

 - Canon 100MM Macro F 2.8 Lens: This is a fixed focal length macro lens.
 It’s excellent for butterflies and small insects.
 I like macro photography but as a landscape photographer, this lens actually gets little use.

 - Canon 100-400 MM F 4.5-5.6 L Lens: This is my big gun.
 It would not be the top choice for most sports photographers, bird photographers, or big game photographers.
 It is heavy at 55.4 ounces.
 Add in the flexible case and it’s over 3.5 pounds.
 That seems very heavy but it’s nowhere near as heavy as faster alternatives.
 If you are using ball and socket heads (see description below), I strongly recommend the Really Right Stuff LCF-54 Foot for the lens.